GOP senator mispronounces Kamala Harris’ name at Trump rally

 A spokesperson for Perdue said the first-term senator “didn’t mean anything by it.”

-Harris’ political opponents have repeatedly mispronounced her name since she became the first Black woman on a major party ticket, a trend many Democrats say smacks of racism.
+Harris’ political opponents have repeatedly mispronounced her name since she became the first Black woman and first person of South Asian descent on a national ticket.
+Democrats say the mispronunciations smack of racism.
 Her first name is pronounced “KAH’-mah-lah” — or, as she explains in her biography, “‘comma-la,’ like the punctuation mark.”

 Trump and Vice President Mike Pence are among the top Republicans who have repeatedly mispronounced it.
 A few Democrats, including former President Barack Obama, have said it incorrectly, too.